Diagnosing gestational diabetes

 In this photo, you can see Helen at 35 weeks pregnant who often had people commenting how could she have gestational diabetes being so slim, even medical professionals!
 One consultant said, “I don’t understand why you were tested, you don’t look like you would have GD”.

-Sadly Helen is just one of many who has experienced these kind of comments and confusion.
+Sadly Helen is just one of many who has experienced these kinds of comments and confusion.
 If we have medical professionals with this sort of opinion and presumption then no wonder we are faced with such challenges over gestational diabetes diagnosis.

 No risk factors for gestational diabetes

 How many women could be going undiagnosed and suffering the consequences of gestational diabetes if we have seen a result of almost 10% of women having none of the noted risk factors?
 This figure could in reality be much higher as these women are simply not getting screened because, in many areas, only women with the above risk factors are screened.

-It is often the case that we see women being screened in future pregnancies following the birth of previous large baby, or following a birth which was complicated with shoulder dystocia.
-On reflection, most of the women we see coming to our support group in these future pregnancies very often comment that they feel their previous pregnancy was undiagnosed GD.
+It is often the case that we see women being screened in future pregnancies following the birth of a previous large baby or following birth which was complicated with shoulder dystocia.
+On reflection, most of the women I see coming to my support group in these future pregnancies very often comment that they feel their previous pregnancy was undiagnosed GD.

-It is for this reason that we believe that all pregnant women should be offered screening for gestational diabetes, not just the higher risk groups!
+It is for this reason that I believe that all pregnant women should be offered the screening test for gestational diabetes, not just the higher risk groups!
 This is something that is done in Cambridgeshire and if they can do it successfully, then they can do it everywhere!

-Please help us raise awareness of gestational diabetes and encourage all pregnant women to be screened and at risk women screened earlier by sharing this page.
+Please help raise awareness of gestational diabetes and encourage all pregnant women to be screened and at-risk women screened earlier by sharing this page.

 Reducing the risk of gestational diabetes